2017 is Nikon’s 100th anniversary and we all have different expectations – usually a bit higher than normal, just because of the special occasion.

 D820 – Rumors say this will be the MPx beast in Nikon’s lineup.
 Something like 70-80 mpx range.
 Me personally, I hope this won’t be the case.
 I would rather prefer a D850 with the specs I mentioned above, rather than 80Mpx D820, but we will see what Nikon has to say about this.

-D7300 – I expect this to be a minor upgrade of the current D7200.
+D7300 – I expect thwhat I WANT to see from Nikonis to be a minor upgrade of the current D7200.
 Added Bluetooth and Wi-fi probably, bu no dramatic changes.

 Nikon DL – They are almost on the market.
 Several stores already have new arrival dates, so these cameras are coming officially.